 Example RDEC calculation

-Your exact benefit will depend on the qualifying R&D activities and costs that our team of expert chartered tax advisers identify.
+Your exact benefit will depend on the qualifying R&D activities and costs that our team of expert chartered tax advisers identify in discussion with you.
 The following illustration provides an example of how RDEC is calculated based on £1,000,000 of qualifying R&D expenditure.